-Call for Speaker & Poster Proposals: 10th Annual Native Nations Nursing, Helpers, and Healers Summit
+Call for Poster Proposals: 10th Annual Native Nations Nursing, Helpers, and Healers Summit

 The 2025 Summit will also feature Dr. Robin Wall Kimmerer as its Keynote Speaker.
 She is a mother, scientist, decorated professor, and enrolled member of the Citizen Potawatomi Nation.
 She is also the New York Times bestselling author of Braiding Sweetgrass and The Serviceberry.